thingsboard/thingsboard.github.io/docs/samples/esp8266/temperature.md

 - WIFI_AP - name of your access point
 - WIFI_PASSWORD - access point password
 - TOKEN - the **$ACCESS_TOKEN** from Thingsboard configuration step.
-- thingsboardServer - Thingsboard HOST/IP address that is accessable within your wifi network.
+- thingsboardServer - Thingsboard HOST/IP address that is accessible within your wifi network.
 Specify "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.

 {% capture tabspec %}arduino-sketch esp8266-dht-mqtt,esp8266-dht-mqtt.ino,c,resources/esp8266-dht-mqtt.ino,/docs/samples/esp8266/resources/esp8266-dht-mqtt.ino{% endcapture %}
 {% include tabs.html %}

 Connect USB-TTL adapter to PC and select the corresponding port in Arduino IDE.
-Compile and Upload your sketch to device using "Upload" button.
+Compile and Upload your sketch to the device using "Upload" button.

 After application will be uploaded and started it will try to connect to Thingsboard node using mqtt client and upload "temperature" and "humidity" timeseries data once per second.

 ## Autonomous operation

-When you have uploaded the sketch, you may remove all the wires required for uploading including USB-TTL adapter and connect your ESP8266 and DHT sensor directly to power source according to the [Final wiring schema](#final-schema-battery-powered).
+When you have uploaded the sketch, you may remove all the wires required for uploading including USB-TTL adapter and connect your ESP8266 and DHT sensor directly to the power source according to the [Final wiring schema](#final-schema-battery-powered).

 ## Troubleshooting

-In order to perform troubleshooting you should assemble your hardware according to the [Programming/flashing schema](#programmingflashing-schema).
+In order to perform troubleshooting, you should assemble your hardware according to the [Programming/flashing schema](#programmingflashing-schema).
 Then connect USB-TTL adapter with PC and select port of the USB-TTL adapter in Arduino IDE.
-Finally open "Serial Monitor" in order to view debug information produced by serial output.
+Finally, open "Serial Monitor" in order to view debug information produced by serial output.

 ## Data visualization